krzysztoftalar/portfolio-website/README.md

       or [Azure PowerShell](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-authenticate-service-principal-powershell)
       ,
     - assign a `Contributor` role to the application,
-    - create a application secret and copy it,
+    - create an application secret and copy it,
     - create a workspace in Terraform Cloud with `API-driven workflow`,
     - create variables in workspace:
         - `ARM_SUBSCRIPTION_ID` - the ID of the Azure Subscription where resources will be created,